 - Ilex vomitoria, the family of the dwarf yaupon holly

-Close-up of dwarf yaupon holly by David J. Stang under © CC BY-SA 4.0
+Close-up of dwarf yaupon holly (also on social media) by David J. Stang under © CC BY-SA 4.0

 Large overgrown dwarf yaupon holly by Keith Hall, Nature & Garden contributor

-Dwarf yaupon holly mound by Forest & Kim Starr under © CC BY 4.0
+Mounding dwarf yaupon holly by Kim & Forest Starr ★ under © CC BY 4.0